 Clean off those countertops!
 Tidy up the living room!
 Close the door to the kids’ room!

-By managing the environment, you will have an easier time modifying the behavior.
+By managing your dog’s environment, you will have an easier time modifying its behavior.

 Put Treats in your pocket first thing in the morning and make sure you have little treat caches easily accessible throughout the house.
 Your pup currently thinks the best thing AND the most LIKELY thing they can get in exchange for the item in their mouth is a game of Keep Away.
 That’s probably because the first few times they stole something, they caught you unprepared.
 You don’t have a treat on you, so instead of attempting a trade, you tried your luck at snatching.
 It didn’t work, but the damage was done.
 They were introduced to the game of Keep Away and haven’t looked back since.
 Putting treats in your pocket at the beginning of the day means you will ALWAYS be prepared for a Trade.